 See here for more on the Virgin Atlantic story.

-Research conducted by Populus of 10,054 adult air travellers in November 2013.
+Research conducted by Populus of 10,054 adult air travelers in November 2013.
 Figures in this release are based on UK results.
 Results for the USA, China, Japan, India, Hong Kong, Australia, Mexico, UAE, and South Africa are also available.